How to Make your Pop Up Shop Happen

 How much control do you need over the space?

 We’ve been in this business for nearly a decade, and that means we’ve been fortunate enough to work with a variety of clients, with a full spectrum of needs.
 When you work with a land-owner, vendor, or agency, make sure they know how much influence you want to have over the space.
 A common point of friction happens when retailers don’t consider control when choosing their space.
-If you need to have oversite of the space’s aesthetic, it makes more sense to build or rent your own pop-up shop.
+If you need to have oversite over the space aesthetic, it makes more sense to build or rent your own pop-up shop.
 If you prefer to leave the decorating to others, a small kiosk or booth inside another storefront could be more economical.

 What kind of permits will you need?

 If you thought temporary meant fewer or no legal considerations, we’re sorry to disappoint.
 The venue, district, and municipality will be a huge determining factor if you can pop up in a certain location.
-Temporary use and special event permits can be a good option for semi-permanent shops, but may require certain licenses.
+Temporary use and special event permits can be a good option for semi-permanent shops but may require certain licenses.
 So, plan accordingly.
 Start the planning process early, and work with an agency or vendor who is familiar with permitting processes.
 This alone will make the entire experience much more manageable.

 Will you lease or obtain a license?

 As the tenant, you will be responsible for signing a written agreement that outlines the scope and terms of your temporary shop.
-Land owners typically prefer a license agreement.
+Landowners typically prefer a license agreement.
 If you breach the contract and don’t deliver on your obligations, the terms of the agreement give them the freedom to revoke your license with short notice.

 If you will not be the only tenant in the area, you will want to make sure the landlord agrees to an exclusivity clause.
 This ensures that they do not lease to similar tenants or your direct competition for the duration of your lease.
 Hopefully, they have enough foresight to avoid this kind of conflict, but ensuring it’s in writing will give you additional peace of mind, and a little power to wield, if necessary.

-Remember, pop-up shops are not only important for your business, but they also add significant value for developers, land owners, and the right communities.
+Remember, pop-up shops are not only important for your business, but they also add significant value for developers, landowners, and the right communities.
 So, the key to making sure the event is successful for all parties involved is to make sure you address the details, along with the exciting and creative part.
 Partner with an experienced agency or vendor to help you through choosing a location, customization, permitting and lease agreements.
 For more information about the logistics of opening a pop up shop, contact Boxman Studios at 704-333-3733.